 Go Tubing at Lake Louise Ski Resort

-If you are not much for skiing or snowboarding, Lake Louise Ski Resort also has a tubing park for kids and families.
+If you are not much for skiing or snowboarding, Lake Louise Ski Resort also has a tubing park for kids and families in Banff.
 Have fun sliding solo, racing friends, or group tubes together!

 Mush On a Dog Sled Team

-Kingmik Dogsled tours operate at Lake Louise and make for a fantastic winter experience.
+Kingmik Dogsled Tours operate at Lake Louise and provide a fantastic winter experience.
 We’ve been fortunate enough to enjoy many dog sled tours over the years, and it’s always a fun experience.
+I particularly love the quiet ride, with only the sound of the dog stepping against the snow to listen to.

 Take an Authentic Horse Sleigh Ride